-Nevertheless, Bloor (2001) was sceptical that professionals would relinquish power by encouraging lay involvement in their field of expertise, having observed how clinicians resisted patient attempts to influence diagnosis and treatment by developing various strategies on patient exclusion (Bloor, 1976).
-A study of the 'patient-centred medicine' movement in general practice, which sought to empower the patient, found the consultations to be "artfully contrived, bounded and orchestrated by the practitioner".
-It involved particular skills which could be learnt, and thus became "technical-rational solutions, consciously engineered and maintained by the practitioner" (Steward et al 1995, cited by Bloor, 2001).
-Such findings augured ill for the aims of the maternity service, as recommended in Changing Childbirth (DoH,1993).
+Nevertheless, Bloor (2001) was sceptical that professionals would relinquish power by encouraging lay involvement in their field of expertise, having observed how clinicians resisted patient attempts to influence diagnosis and treatment by developing various strategies on patient exclusion (Bloor 1976).
+A study of the 'patient-centred medicine' movement in general practice, which sought to empower the patient, found the consultations to be 'artfully contrived, bounded and orchestrated by the practitioner'.
+It involved particular skills which could be learnt, and thus became 'technical-rational solutions, consciously engineered and maintained by the practitioner' (Bloor 2001:15).

+Such findings augured ill for the aims of the maternity service, as recommended in Changing Childbirth (DoH 1993).
 The initiative to improve mother's input into their care by providing information, proved equally problematic.

-The MIDIRS informed choice leaflets were designed to facilitate consumer involvement in decisions made about their care, by providing research-based knowledge to inform their choices.
-Evaluation of the initiative indicated cultural inertia and constraints on midwives' time contributed towards the delivery of "standard packages of information", as opposed to involvement and a meeting of individualised needs as envisaged.
-This resulted in "informed compliance" rather than informed choice (Kirkham and Stapleton, 2001).
+For example, the MIDIRS informed choice leaflets were designed to facilitate consumer involvement in decisions made about their care, by providing research-based knowledge to inform their choices.
+Evaluation of the initiative, which incorporated both an ethnographic and trial approach, indicated that cultural inertia and constraints on midwives' time contributed towards the delivery of 'standard packages of information', as opposed to involvement and a meeting of individualised needs as envisaged.
+This resulted in 'informed compliance' rather than informed choice (Kirkham and Stapleton 2001).
 Knowledge and power may be closely linked but such links are socially constructed, not automatically established.
-In the informed choices study organisational and cultural features were seen to mitigate against the effectiveness of the information leaflets.
+In the informed choices study organisational and cultural features were seen to mitigate against the effectiveness of the information leaflets, perspectives which would not have emerged without the ethnographic component of the evaluation.

 Not all clients may wish to be actively involved in decisions about their care, preferring the professional to assume responsibility; alternatively they may lack motivation to enter an informed debate over treatment options.
-In post-modern society, the increase in technology and in expectations, with a concurrent diminution in actual experience can promote a 'professionals know best' attitude, in which people place trust in the expert systems of which they have little understanding (Giddens, 1990).
+In post-modern society, the increase in technology and in expectations, with a concurrent diminution in actual experience can promote a 'professionals know best' attitude, in which people place trust in the expert systems of which they have little understanding (Giddens 1990).

-Caseload midwifery: a new professionalism
+Caseload Midwifery - a new professionalism

 The ethos behind the changes in the maternity service and the development of caseload midwifery has been to enable childbearing women to be more actively involved in decisions concerning their care.
 In the sense that they gained autonomy and developed a specific knowledge base relating to their work, caseload midwives were developing a form of professionalism not experienced within conventional models of practice.
 This professionalism appeared very different from traditional models, particularly in the relationships the midwives formed with their clients.
-However, it fitted closely with the ideas raised by Schön (1983) and Benner (1984) of a reflective, expert practitioner whose work defined a new form of professionalism (Williams, 1993; Davies, 1995).
+However, it fitted closely with the ideas raised by Schön (1983) and Benner (1984) of a reflective, expert practitioner whose work defined a new form of professionalism (Williams 1993; Davies 1995).